tarmoj/CsoundRemote/README.md

 You can load this or similar QML files to tabs 1 or 2 by clicking on the folder icon down on the tab-bar.

+Feel free to send me e-mail when you have any questions!

 <br>
 Copyright (c) Tarmo Johannes 2019, trmjhnns@gmail.com